 - A. Suitability Understanding the suitability of the investment to the financial requirements of the City is important.
-Any investment eligible in this Policy is suitable for all City funds. - B. Safety Preservation and safety of principal are the primary objectives of this Policy.
+Any investment eligible in the Investment Policy is suitable for all City funds. - B. Safety Preservation and safety of principal are the primary objectives of the Investment Policy.
 All investments will be in high quality securities with no perceived default risk. - C. Liquidity The City's investment portfolio will remain sufficiently liquid to meet operating requirements that might be reasonably anticipated.
 Liquidity shall be achieved by matching investment maturities with forecasted cash flow requirements and by investing in securities with active secondary markets.
 Short-term investment pools and money market mutual funds provide daily liquidity and may be utilized as a competitive investment alternative to fixed income instruments. - D. Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
-Historical market "spreads" between the bid and offer prices of a particular security type of less than a quarter of a percentage point shall define an efficient secondary market. - E. Diversification Investments will be made with the goal of building a portfolio with a variety of issuers, security types, and maturities to reduce overconcentration and mitigate risk.
-Exceptions are made for cash, government pools and U.S. Government issues. - F. Bond Laddering The City will estimate future cash inflows and outflows to make informed investment decisions to achieve ample liquidity to fund expenses.
-Maturity dates will be staggered to support, at minimum, a two-year forward look of the City's estimated liabilities. - G. Yield Attaining a competitive market yield, commensurate with the City's investment risk constraints and the cash flow characteristics of the portfolio, is the desired objective.
-The City's goal when investing is to meet or exceed the market yield, at the time of purchase, on U.S. Treasury obligations with comparable maturities.
+Historical market "spreads" between the bid and offer prices of a particular security type of less than a quarter of a percentage point shall define an efficient secondary market. - E. Diversification Investment maturities shall be staggered to provide cash flow based on the anticipated needs of the City.
+Diversifying the appropriate maturity structure will reduce market cycle risk. - F. Yield Attaining a competitive market yield, commensurate with the City's investment risk constraints and the cash flow characteristics of the portfolio, is the desired objective.
+The goal of the City's investment portfolio is to regularly meet or exceed the average rate of return on U.S. Treasury bills at a maturity level comparable to the portfolio's weighted average maturity in days.
+The yield of an equally weighted, rolling twelve month moving average of a one year U.S. Treasury bill portfolio shall be the minimum yield objective or "benchmark".
+One year U.S. Treasury bill information is derived from the Federal Reserve Statistical Release H.15 for constant maturities.
+A secondary objective will be to obtain a yield equal to or in excess of a local government investment pool or money market mutual fund.

-City staff will follow the "Prudent Person" statement relating to the standard of care that must be exercised when investing public funds as expressed in the Tex.
+The first measure of success in this area will be the attainment of enough income to offset inflationary increases.
+Although steps will be taken to obtain this goal, the City's staff will follow the "Prudent Person" statement relating to the standard of care that must be exercised when investing public funds as expressed in the Tex.
 Gov't.
 Code Sec.
 2256.006(a-b).
 The Investment Officers shall avoid any transactions that might impair public confidence in the City's ability to govern effectively.
-The governing body recognizes that in adequately diversifying the maturity structure within the portfolio to meet the City's expenditure needs, occasional measured unrealized losses due to market volatility and rising interest rates are inevitable and must be considered within the context of the overall portfolio's investment return.
+The governing body recognizes that in adequately diversifying the maturity structure within the portfolio to meet the City's expenditure needs, occasional measured unrealized losses due to market volatility and rising interest rates are inevitable, and must be considered within the context of the overall portfolio's investment return.
 The prudence of the investment decisions shall be measured in accordance with the tests set forth in the Tex.
 Gov't.
 Code Sec.
 2256.006(b).

-III.
+IV.
 INVESTMENT STRATEGY FOR SPECIFIC FUND GROUPS

 In order to better diversify, maximize interest earnings and otherwise meet stated objectives, fund groups may be combined into one or more internal investment pools.
 Although fund monies may be combined into a single asset portfolio, proportional fund ownership will be accounted for separately.
-The City maintains separate portfolios for some individual funds or groups of funds (as listed under Section II) that are managed in accordance with the terms of this Policy and by The corresponding investment strategies listed below.
+The City maintains separate portfolios for some individual funds or groups of funds (as listed under